Application for trail-o punching and timed control operation

 Recording Answers and Times

-• After stopping the time, the competitor's answers and time will appear and you have to finish the result recording operation.
+• After stopping the timer, the competitor's answers and time will appear, and you must finish recording the results.

-• If everything was OK, you simply press the Save button.
-Successful saving the record to the internal disc is confirmed by ANT and you can rewrite the record to the competitor's backup paper card.
+• If everything was OK, just press the Save button.
+ANT confirms successful saving of the record to the internal disc, and you can rewrite the answers and time to the competitor's backup paper card (if used).

-• If there is the second timekeeper at the station, you have to check and, if necessary, adjust the time recorded by the second marshal.
+• If there is a second timekeeper at the station, you have to check and, if necessary, adjust the time recorded by the second marshal.

-• In the exceptional case that a problem has occurred, you can and should change any wrong data in the record prior to saving and sending to a server.
+• In the exceptional case that a problem has occurred, you can and should correct any incorrect data in the record before saving and sending it to a server.

-• If an automatic upload is requested by the organizer, it starts when you click the OK button.
-If it fails, ANT allows you to change the upload setting.
+• If the organizer has set an automatic upload, it starts when you click the OK button.
+If it fails, ANT allows you to change the upload settings.
+If the automatic upload is not set, you will send the results manually according to the organizer's instructions (see Results Management).

 • The organizer can also decide to store timed control results to competitors' ToePunch system chips (see Recording Result to Toe Chips chapter).

-• If you close the window too early (e.g. before writing data to a paper record or chip), you can restart this dialog using the Review Last Record action of the main menu Special Actions item.
+• If you close the window too early (e.g., before writing data to a paper record or a chip), you can restart this dialog using the Review last record action in the Special actions item of the main menu.

-• If you want to see the results later, you can visit the Results and look at the result file.
+• If you want to see the results later, you can visit the Results page and view the result file.

 Updating Answers and Times